Bohodukhiv: History

+In December 1918 the city was a site of battles between the Zaporozhian Corps and Bolsheviks.
+During the Ukrainian War of Independence, from 1917 to 1920, it passed between various factions.
+Afterwards it was administratively part of the Kharkiv Governorate of Ukraine.
+Soviet times, saw the development of local industry and education.
+In 1932 the city's population reached 16,000.
+A local newspaper has been published in Bohodukhiv since February 1930.

-During World War II, Bogodukhov was occupied by the German Army from 16 October 1941 to 17 February 1943 and again from 11 March to 7 August 1943.
+During World War II, the city was occupied by the German Army from 16 October 1941 to 17 February 1943 and again from 11 March to 7 August 1943.
 It was liberated by 1st Tank Army.

-In 1944, a dairy factory was built there In 1950 the city had three secondary schools, five seven-year schools, two primary schools and a vocational school.
-In 1965, a medical college was opened there.
+In 1944, a dairy factory was built in Bohodukhiv.
+In 1950 the city had three secondary schools, five seven-year schools, two primary schools and a vocational school.
+In 1965, a medical college was opened.

-In January 1989, the population was 18,962 people and the main branch of the economy was the food industry.
-In January 2013, the population was 15,797 people.
+The main branch of the economy was the food industry.

+Geography

+Bohodukhiv stands on the river Merlo, a tributary of Vorskla.
+Geologically, its territory is part of the Central Upland.